inko-lang/website/source/news/inko-progress-report-february-2022.html.md

 in 2019), though it wasn't as easy to use due to the lack of an Option type and sum types (Inko still had optional/nillable types back then).

-And that's all for this month!
+And that's all for February!
 If you'd like to follow along with the progress made, we recommend joining the [Matrix channel](https://matrix.to/#/#inko-lang:matrix.org) or the `#inko` channel in the [/r/ProgrammingLanguages Discord server](https://discord.gg/yqWzmkV).
 If